 The utilities sector comprises company stocks for several utilities services, including water, electricity, sewage, natural gas, and dams.
-As of July 2021, this large sector has a 1.61 trillion market capitalization and is critical to the infrastructure of our daily lives.
+As of December 2021, this large sector has a $1.59 trillion capitalization and is critical to the infrastructure of our daily lives.
 Every time you take a shower, turn on a light, or adjust your thermostat, your life is made easier thanks to companies within the utilities sector.

 Investing in all of the U.S. sectors is a key strategy to building wealth.
 To do this, you’ll need to understand more about each sector, how each one works, and the top companies to keep an eye on.

 The utilities sector is a category of stocks consisting of private companies that provide basic amenities, including natural gas, electricity, and water.
 While the majority of the companies included are private, they are part of the public-service landscape.
 Because of this, the sector is heavily regulated, both on a state and federal level.

 Utility sector stocks are shares in companies within the utility sector.
 Dominion Energy Inc (D), for example, is one of the top 10 constituents or one of the largest stocks within the sector.
 A few other firms that are part of the Dow Jones utility index are Southern Co (SO), Exelon Corp (EXC), and American Electric Power (AEC).

 To be included in the utilities sector, a company must have an unadjusted market cap of $13.1 billion or greater, according to the S&P Dow Jones Indices.